 The best way to secure your passcodes is by storing them in a digital wallet.
 The safest option is a “cold” wallet, or one that is not connected to the internet and thus cannot be hacked.
 Cold wallets include USB drives as well as “paper” wallets, which are simply the passcodes printed on paper—and ideally stored in a fireproof safe.

 But as with the existence of your crypto assets, the only way these wallets are of any use to your heirs is for them to know where they are and how to access them in the event of your incapacity or death.
-So make sure these instructions are included in your estate plan and your Personal Family Lawyer® knows about the assets and where to locate the instructions on how to access them.
+So make sure these instructions are included in your estate plan and we know about the assets and where to locate the instructions on how to access them.

 Just as it would be foolish to store your money in a secret safe and not tell anybody where it is or give them the combination to open it, it’s just as foolhardy not to take the appropriate steps to protect your cryptocurrency through proper estate planning.

-Since digital currency is such a recent phenomenon, not all estate planning attorneys are familiar with it, but with us as your Personal Family Lawyer®, you can rest assured we have the knowledge and experience to help you safeguard your digital wealth just as effectively as all of your other assets.
+Since digital currency is such a recent phenomenon, not all estate planning attorneys are familiar with it, but you can rest assured we have the knowledge and experience to help you safeguard your digital wealth just as effectively as all of your other assets.
+Schedule a meeting online.